VauntDev/docs/docs/features/achievements.md

 ```

 This example uses a standard set of achievements that are free for any Vaunt users.

+Check out the [webhooks](webhooks.md) guide for information about setting up webhooks for your achievements.

 ## Vaunt Config Explanation